ravimendherv/Tradexa/README.md

 # Tradexa Assessment

-Hello Team,\n/n
+>Hello Team,
-this code is develop in the python framework "Django Rest Framework".
+>this code is develop in the python framework "Django Rest Framework".